UST-QuAntiL/nisq-analyzer-content/prioritization-based-on-learned-weights/README.md

 When selecting predefined preferences you can choose the MCDA method, and in case of stable execution results, also the weighting method.
    ![alt text](./pictures/weighting-mcda-method.png "predefined weights settings")

 8.1 If a ranking based on stable execution results is desired, a "learning weights" processing dialog appears.
 When weights are learned by the selected weighting method, the list of weights appears, and they can be adjusted.
-By clicking "Ok" the prioritization with the weights is started.
+By clicking "Ok", the prioritization with the weights is started.
    ![alt text](./pictures/learned-weights.png "learned weights")

 9. When the prioritization process is finished, the rank and the score of each compiled circuit is presented.